sybrew/The-SEO-Framework-Extension-Manager/extensions/free/origin/trunk/readme.md

 [tsfep-release time="November 9th, 2018"]

-* **Added:** Attachment pages that don't have a parent now get redirected to the attachment itself.
+* **Added:** Attachment pages that don't have a parent now get redirected to the attachment's location itself.

 ### 1.0.0